microsoft/InnerEye-DeepLearning/docs/creating_dataset.md

 have at least the following fields:
  * subject: The subject ID, a unique positive integer assigned to every image
  * path: Path to the image file for this subject
+ * value:
- * value: For classification, a (binary) ground truth label.
-For regression, a scalar value.
+   * For binary classification, a (binary) ground truth label.
+This can be "true" and "false" or "0" and "1".
+   * For multi-label classification, the set of all positive labels for the image, separated by a `|` character.
+     Ex: "0|2|4" for a sample with true labels 0, 2 and 4.
+   * For regression, a scalar value.

 These, and other fields which can be added to dataset.csv are described in the examples below.